-Upon the effectiveness of the registration statement of which this prospectus forms a part, we will establish an audit committee of the board of directors.
+We have established an audit committee of the board of directors.
 Brian Goncher, Steven Berkenfeld and Arno Harris will serve as members of our audit committee.
 Our board of directors has determined that Brian Goncher, Steven Berkenfeld and Arno Harris are independent under NASDAQ listing standards and applicable SEC rules.
 Brian Goncher will serve as the Chairman of the audit committee.
 Under NASDAQ listing standards and applicable SEC rules, all the directors on the audit committee must be independent.
 Each member of the audit committee is financially literate and our board of directors has determined that Brian Goncher, Steven Berkenfeld and Arno Harris qualify as an "audit committee financial expert" as defined in applicable SEC rules.